 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 tablespoon low-sodium tamari or soy sauce

 - 1 teaspoon sriracha or other hot sauce

 - 1 tablespoon minced fresh ginger

-In a small bowl, combine cornstarch, water, tamari/soy sauce, and sriracha.
-Add ginger and garlic.
-Mix well and set aside.
+- In a small bowl, combine the cornstarch, water, tamari or soy sauce, and sriracha.
+Add the ginger and garlic, mix well, then set aside.

-Add remaining 1 teaspoon coconut oil to wok.
-Add cabbage, red bell pepper, and scallion whites.
+- Add the remaining 1 teaspoon of coconut oil to the wok, then add the cabbage, red bell pepper, and scallion whites.
 Stir-fry until cabbage is crisp-tender, about 3 minutes.

 - Stir the cornstarch mixture, then add it to the wok along with the shrimp.